brown-cs132-s13/labs/sql/README.md

 SQL statement from outside data.
 So instead of building the query string with variables:
 `'INSERT INTO people VALUES (' + firstname + ', ' + lastname + ', ' + age + ')'`, use
 `'INSERT INTO people VALUES ($1, $2, $3)'` and pass the values that those `$` should be replaced with in the parameters array.
+It's faster, easier for you to read and write, and secure.

 ## The server